 The market value or purchase price of the property goes into three categories.

-- Firstly it is for $180,000.
-In this, the rates for residential properties remain at 1% and the rates for non-residential properties remain at 1% as well.
+- For the first $180,000, the rates for residential properties remain at 1% and the rates for non-residential properties remain at 1% as well.

-- Second, it is like the previous one at $180,000.
-In this, the rates for both residential and non-residential properties are at 2% each.
+- For the next $180,000, the rates for both residential and non-residential properties are at 2% each.